amaloney3/election-analysis/README.md

 Software: Python 3.6.1

 ## Summary
-The analysis of the election shows:
+The analysis shows:
 - There were 369,711 votes cast in the election
 - The candidates were:
 1. Charles Casper Stockham
 2. Diana DeGette
 3. Raymon Anthony Doane

-- The results were:
-Charles Casper Stockham received 23.0% of the vote with 85,213 total votes Diana DeGette received 73.8% of the vote with 272,892 total votes Raymon Anthony Doane received 3.1% of the vote with 11,606 total votes
+- Charles Casper Stockham received 23.0% of the vote with 85,213 total votes
+- Diana DeGette received 73.8% of the vote with 272,892 total votes
+- Raymon Anthony Doane received 3.1% of the vote with 11,606 total votes

-The winner of the election was Diana DeGette, who received 73.8% of the vote and 272,892 votes.
+- The winner of the election was Diana DeGette, who received 73.8% of the vote and 272,892 votes.

-Additionally, 306,055 of the votes in the race came from Denver County.
-That amounted to 82.8% of all votes cast in the race.
+- Exactly 306,055 of the votes in the race came from Denver County.
+That was the top total of any county, amounting to 82.8% of all votes cast in the race
-Jefferson County contributed 38,855 votes (10.5%) in the race, while Arapahoe County added 24,801 (6.7%).
+- Jefferson County contributed 38,855 votes (10.5%) in the race, while Arapahoe County added 24,801 (6.7%).

 ## Overview